 American Independence Museum, Exeter

-The museum has recently opened a new hands-on exhibit for children.
-Have your child try on Colonial clothing; learn what games were played, and how children lived in Colonial America.
-Our knowledgeable guides can answer any questions.
+The museum features a hands-on exhibit for children.
+Have your child try on Colonial clothing; and learn what games were played, and how children lived in Colonial America.
+Knowledgeable guides can answer any questions.
 Parents can consult the exhibit directions online before visiting so they know what to expect.
 Story times and workshops are held throughout the summer.

 View more information at www.independencemuseum.org